dialvare/MicroShift-OSTreeSystems-blog/README.md

 When finished, click on the **Begin Installation** button.
 Once completed, reboot the machine.
 If completed correctly, our node should be running Fedora IoT as its operating system.

 For the next steps, we can use *ssh* to connect to the machine.
-Log in as *root* (we'll need full privilegies to deploy MicroShift) and enter the *password* provided during the installation:
+Log in as *root* (we'll need full privileges to deploy MicroShift) and enter the *password* provided during the installation:

 ````
 ssh -p 3022 root@127.0.0.1